check before: 2026-01-15

 - references: https://www.microsoft.com/microsoft-365/roadmap?filters=&searchterms=518215

-Changes in how data is processed and stored at the channel level may complicate compliance with DLP policies and GDPR, risking non-compliance if not properly addressed.
+Changes in how data is processed and stored at the channel level may lead to compliance issues if not properly managed, particularly concerning GDPR and data access permissions.

 - roles: Admins, Compliance Officers